Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 ## Deprecated in CSM 1.3

 * [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) v1
-  * It is likely that even prior to BOS v1 being removed from CSM, the [Cray CLI](../../glossary.md#cray-cli-cray) will change its behavior when no version is explicitly specified in BOS commands.
-Currently it defaults to BOS v1, but it may change to default to BOS v2 even before BOS v1 is removed from CSM.
+  * BOS v1 will be removed in CSM 1.6.
+  * The [Cray CLI](../../glossary.md#cray-cli-cray) will change in CSM 1.4 so that it defaults to BOS v2 when no version is explicitly specified in BOS commands.
 * [System Layout Service (SLS)](../../glossary.md#system-layout-service-sls) removed public and private key options from the `loadstate` and `dumpstate` REST API
   * The SLS `loadstate` and `dumpstate` no longer support the option to load or dump credential information.
 This includes the removal of the `public_key` and
     `private_key` options that were used for encryption and decryption.